a-fotherby/Omphalos/README.md

 This is likely the functionality that most users are going to want out of this software.
 Condition blocks are dealt with slightly differently to keyword blocks.
-Because they refer to species listed in either GASES, MIENRALS, or PRIMARY_SPECIES blocks, as well as some generic physical parameters in the condition being described (e.g. temperature) which all require different treatment when interpreting and modifying them, it has been prudent to split them into five sub-categories:
+Because they refer to species listed in either GASES, MINERALS, or PRIMARY_SPECIES blocks, as well as some generic physical parameters in the condition being described (e.g. temperature) which all require different treatment when interpreting and modifying them, it has been prudent to split them into five sub-categories: